brianewing/footrest/README.md

     Model = require('footrest').Model

-    # this can be set per-model in the class definition, at runtime, etc. works with inheritance
+    # this can be set per-model in the class definition, at runtime, etc
-    Model.database = require('footrest').createConnection().database('footrest')
+    Model.database = require('footrest').database('footrest')

     class Animal extends Model
       @type 'Animal'